Plugily-Projects/plugily-projects.github.io/docs/villagedefense/setup/free-maps.md

 Every map contains Secret well, simple shop, lobby room and configured arena.

-Link to all maps of our minigames [at GDrive](https://drive.google.com/open?id=1Be3maNAEa4W37PZaDmvpNepOv1kGLAnb)

 ### Quarry <a id="quarry"></a>

 **Quarry map from original Village Defense map pack**